JayCBishop/COSC4735_Presentation/README.md

 It also demonstrates how to add interactivity to the watch face through gestures and a configuration activity.

-MobilePresentationExtras demonstrates how to add a custom card to a wearable app.
+MobilePresentationExtras demonstrates the custom card fragment in a wearable app.